kishorrit/MLF/Chapter 7.md

 \#8 We load the experience data as well as the `game_over` indicator from the replay buffer.

-\#9 We add the state $S$ to the input matrix.
+\#9 We add the state $s$ to the input matrix.
 Later the model will train to map from this state to the expected reward.

 \#10 Next, we fill the expected reward for all actions with the expected reward calculated by the current model.
 This ensures that our model only trains on the action that was actually taken since the loss for all other actions is zero.

-\#11 Next we calculate $Q(S', A')$.
-We simply assume that for the next state $S'$ or `state_tp1` in code, the neural network will estimate the expected reward perfectly.
+\#11 Next we calculate $Q(s', a')$.
+We simply assume that for the next state $s'$ or `state_tp1` in code, the neural network will estimate the expected reward perfectly.
 As the network trains, this assumption slowly becomes true.

-\#12 If the game ended after state $S$, the expected reward from the action $A$ should be the received reward $R$.
+\#12 If the game ended after state $S$, the expected reward from the action $a$ should be the received reward $r$.
 If it did not end, then the expected reward should be the received reward as well as the discounted expected future reward.

 ## Defining the Q-Learning model
 Now it is time to define the model that will learn a Q-function for Catch.
 It turns out that already a relatively simple model can learn the function well.